POLITICAL PHILOSOPHY – A PRIMER

 Note that this is not the same thing as Heaven and Hell.
 It is a metaphorical account of existence, which then acts as the starting point in a subtle argument that will help to sort out the relationship between sacred and secular authority.

 Augustine’s position is very radical – and to us I imagine a very harsh one: he believed that, since the Fall, all men are intrinsically sinners (‘marked by original sin’).
 Men can only do good if they follow the will of God.
-If they do evil, it is their choice – God does not try to stop them, since He wants men to realise that His order is superior.
+God has foreknowledge of everything, and ‘wills’ everything except evil: if men do evil, it is their choice – God does not try to stop them, since He wants men to realise that His order is superior.

 To indicate how radical and harsh this is: it means that new born infants must be baptized, as even they are marked by original sin (note that it is only very recently that the belief that un-baptised children will not go to Heaven has been overturned); and whilst taking part in the sacraments (Communion, Confession etc) is necessary to Christian practice, doing this will not in itself guarantee that you have been saved.